What’s new in SEO 2025: AI-driven visibility signals explained

 AI-first discovery is changing what “visibility” means.
-AI Visibility is not a replacement for classic SEO because it is the layer that helps content earn inclusion in AI answers, AI Mode style experiences, and AI Search surfaces where users get a decision without clicking ten links.
+AI Visibility is the layer that helps content earn inclusion in AI answers, AI Mode style experiences, and AI Search surfaces where users get a decision without clicking ten links.

 Core Updates often appear calm in broad volatility tools because those tools average changes across many verticals.
 In practice, the impact concentrates in specific niches, and the biggest swings typically show up where freshness, credibility, and rewriting risk are highest.
 That is why News tends to move more than stable verticals like Autos and Travel.